Go to Next Chapter -- Return to Contents/Index

 “I think you better remove the last three names,” Drew suggested wryly, drawing back his paw.
 “She won’t understand us being here, Sam.
 She’ll think we corrupted you last night.”

 “You’re right,” Sam sighed, discouraged by the way the girls were acting now.
 “She doesn’t like Wanda and Neva very much, and she probably doesn’t like you.
-Leave off your’s and the girl’s names, but add I Love You before my name and a dozen exclamation points behind.”
-“Now hit Send right there,” he concluded after inspecting the e-mail, “and wait for the message Mail Sent and then a voice.”
+Leave off yours and the girl’s names, but add I Love You before my name and a dozen exclamation points behind.”

 “Wow, that was fast!” cried Wanda.

-As the females continued purring and occasionally emitting a yawn, a thought came into Sam’s overwrought mind.
+Only Drew registered alarm at this thought and he was, as they sat there waiting for a response from Alice, quickly distracted by Neva’s presence.
+As the females continued purring and occasionally emitting a yawn, and Drew began licking Neva’s head, a thought came into Sam’s overwrought mind.

-“Drew,” he commanded gently, “type in the Search menu up there on the AOL screen Witchcraft.”
+“Drew,” he commanded gently, “type in the Google Search menu Witchcraft.”

-“Good idea Sammy,” Wanda came close, her feline breath blowing warmly into Sam’s ears.
+“Good idea Sammy,” Wanda came close again, her feline breath blowing warmly into Sam’s ears.
 “Can I help?”

-For several moments the four cats hovered around the screen, as Drew began scrolling with the mouse.
+For several moments the four cats hovered around the screen, as Drew began scrolling with the mouse, a much easier task than typing keys.
 As their eyes went down the list searching for something that might help, each one called out mentally when they saw something significant, but in the end, after a dozen failed attempts, and after a long night and morning with little rest, they had simply worn themselves out.

 “I’m going to take a nap,” Neva thought, hopping down onto the floor.